ascend4/ascend4/models/johnpye/fprops/SLAG.md

 2. digitise Hidayat Fig. 15 first; code Table 4 invariant points directly
 3. add one first mixed `Fe-O-H-Si-Al` equilibrium regression case
 4. exercise gangue-bearing source maps and package construction
-5. compare equilibrium outputs with a simple ore-like element feed
+5. refine the simple ore-like element-feed sweep and add a regression case
 6. only then add reaction-level `ΔG` regression checks, once the `FeO` reference basis used in those checks is no longer placeholder-only
 7. compare the predicted Fe lock-up against the TGA flattening